zoffixznet/perl6-666/README.md

 # NAME

-ווו - 666th module in the Perl 6 Ecosystem is properly Evil!
+666th module in the Perl 6 Ecosystem is properly Evil!

 # SYNOPSIS

 ```perl6